 A Few Accomplishments

-The Corps’ GPA for the spring 2018 semester 3.22, the 13th consecutive semester with a Corps GPA over 3.0.
+The Corps’ GPA for the fall 2018 semester 3.19, the 14th consecutive semester with a Corps GPA over 3.0.
 We also had:

 - 46 cadets in the Virginia Tech Honors College